 Schengen visas allow people to stay in the Schengen area for up to 90 days every six-month period for tourist, business and/or visitor purposes.
-The German Consulate General in Toronto is locally competent for processing your application if either Germany or Austria is your main destination.
+The German Consulate General in Toronto is locally competent for processing your application if Germany is your main destination.